-The Master of Education program in Science Education is designed for candidates who are already licensed to teach science or do not wish to be licensed, and who want to deepen their knowledge and skills as formal or informal science educators.
-The EdM program prepares graduates for professional responsilibities in designing, teaching, and supervising science programs at the elementary, secondary and college levels.
-Applicants may be recent college graduates or individuals seeking a career change.
+Boston University’s Master of Education (EdM) for Science Education is designed for candidates who want to deepen their knowledge and skills as formal or informal science educators.
+Our curriculum integrates science content and pedagogy to prepare graduates to be effective teachers and leaders in science education by connecting emerging and experienced teachers with up-to-date science content and innovative, diverse pedagogy.
+We prepare graduates for professional responsibilities in designing, teaching, and supervising science programs at the elementary, secondary, and college levels.

 We seek to prepare leaders in science education who apply a deep understanding of learning theory, pedagogy, and educational contexts that shape opportunities for young people to engage in science, develop scientific identities, and become scientifically literate citizens.
 We are particularly concerned with the need to prepare educators to teach the foundations of sound scientific literacy and scientific ways of thinking that will enable their students to make informed decisions with respect to 21st century issues such as climate change, energy distribution, personal health, public health, and responsible stewardship of the planet.